Humans are different from primates. Differences between humans and monkeys. Greater primates or monkeys

 The elusive Afghan "vampire deer"

-Great apes (anthropomorphids, or hominoids) belong to the superfamily of narrow-nosed primates.
+Apes (anthropomorphids, or hominoids) belong to the superfamily of narrow-nosed primates.
 These, in particular, include two families: hominids and gibbons.
 The body structure of narrow-nosed primates is similar to that of humans.
-This similarity between humans and great apes is the main one, allowing them to be assigned to the same taxon.
+This similarity between humans and apes is the main one that allows them to be classified as one taxon.

 Evolution

-For the first time great apes appeared at the end of the Oligocene in the Old World.
-This was about thirty million years ago.
+Apes first appeared at the end of the Oligocene in the Old World.
+This was approximately thirty million years ago.
 Among the ancestors of these primates, the most famous are primitive gibbon-like individuals - propliopithecus, from the tropics of Egypt.
-It was from them that dryopithecus, gibbons and pliopithecus further arose.
-In the Miocene, there was a sharp increase in the number and diversity of species of the then existing great apes.
-In that era, there was an active resettlement of driopithecus and other hominoids throughout Europe and Asia.
+It was from them that Dryopithecus, Gibbon and Pliopithecus arose.
+In the Miocene, there was a sharp increase in the number and diversity of species of apes that existed at that time.
+At that time, there was an active spread of Dryopithecus and other hominoids throughout Europe and Asia.
 Among the Asian individuals were the predecessors of orangutans.
-In accordance with the data of molecular biology, man and great apes split into two trunks about 8-6 million years ago.
+In accordance with the data of molecular biology, humans and apes split into two trunks about 8-6 million years ago.

-The oldest known humanoids are considered to be Rukwapithecus, Kamoyapithecus, Morotopithecus, Limnopithecus, Ugandapithecus and Ramapithecus.
-Some scientists are of the opinion that modern great apes are descendants of parapithecus.
-But this point of view has insufficient justification due to the scarcity of the remains of the latter.
-As a relic hominoid, this refers to a mythical creature - Bigfoot.
+The oldest known apes are Rukvapithecus, Camoyapithecus, Morotopithecus, Limnopithecus, Ugandapithecus and Ramapithecus.
+Some scientists are of the opinion that modern apes are descendants of Parapithecus.
+But this point of view has insufficient justification due to the paucity of the remains of the latter.
+As a relict hominoid we mean the mythical creature - Bigfoot.

 Description of primates

-Great apes have a larger body than monkey-like individuals.
-Narrow-nosed primates do not have a tail, ischial calluses (only gibbons have small ones), and cheek pouches.
-A characteristic feature of hominoids is the way they move.
-Instead of moving on all limbs along the branches, they move under the branches mainly on their hands.
-This mode of locomotion is called brachiation.
-Adaptation to its use provoked some anatomical changes: more flexible and longer arms, a flattened chest in the anterior-posterior direction.
-All great apes are able to stand up on their hind limbs, while freeing their front ones.
-All types of hominoids are characterized by a developed facial expression, the ability to think and analyze.
+Apes have a larger body than that of apes.
+Narrow-nosed primates do not have a tail, ischial calluses (only gibbons have small ones), or cheek pouches.
+Characteristic feature hominoids is the way they move.
+Instead of moving on all their limbs along the branches, they move under the branches mainly on their arms.
+This method of movement is called brachiation.
+Adaptation to its use provoked some anatomical changes: more flexible and longer arms, a flattened chest in the anteroposterior direction.
+All apes are able to stand on their hind limbs, freeing their forelimbs.
+All types of hominoids are characterized by developed facial expressions, the ability to think and analyze.

-Narrow-nosed primates have significantly more hair, which covers almost the entire body, with the exception of small areas.
-Despite the similarity of man and great apes in structure, humans are not so strongly developed and have a much shorter length.
+Short-nosed primates have significantly more hair, which covers almost the entire body, with the exception of small areas.
+Despite the similarity between humans and apes in structure, humans are not as developed and have a significantly shorter length.
 At the same time, the legs of narrow-nosed primates are less developed, weaker and shorter.
-Great apes easily move through the trees.
+Apes move easily through trees.
 Often individuals swing on branches.
-During walking, as a rule, all limbs are used.
-Some individuals prefer the "walking on fists" method of movement.
+During walking, all limbs are usually used.
+Some individuals prefer the “walking on their fists” method of movement.
 In this case, the body weight is transferred to the fingers, which are gathered into a fist.
-Differences between humans and great apes are also manifested in the level of intelligence.
-Despite the fact that narrow-nosed individuals are considered one of the most intelligent primates, their mental inclinations are not as developed as in humans.
+Differences between humans and apes also manifest themselves in the level of intelligence.
+Despite the fact that narrow-nosed individuals are considered one of the most intelligent primates, their mental inclinations are not as developed as those of humans.
 However, almost everyone has the ability to learn.

 Habitat

-Great apes inhabit the tropical forests of Asia and Africa.
-All existing species of primates are characterized by their habitat and lifestyle.
-Chimpanzees, for example, including pygmy ones, live on the ground and in trees.
-These representatives of primates are common in African forests of almost all types and in open savannahs.
+Apes inhabit the tropical forests of Asia and Africa.
+For all existing species Primates are characterized by their habitat and way of life.
+Chimpanzees, for example, including dwarf ones, live on the ground and in trees.
+These representatives of primates are distributed in almost all types of African forests and open savannas.
 However, some species (bonobos, for example) are found only in the humid tropics of the Congo Basin.
-Subspecies of the gorilla: eastern and western lowland - are more common in humid African forests, and representatives of the mountain species prefer a forest with a temperate climate.
-These primates rarely climb trees due to their massiveness and spend almost all the time on the ground.
-Gorillas live in groups, with the number of members constantly changing.
-Orangutans, on the other hand, are usually solitary.
-They inhabit swampy and humid forests, climb trees perfectly, move from branch to branch somewhat slowly, but quite dexterously.
-Their arms are very long - reaching to the very ankles.
+Gorilla subspecies: eastern and western lowland - more common in humid African forests, and representatives of the mountain species prefer forests with temperate climate.
+These primates rarely climb trees due to their massive size and spend almost all their time on the ground.
+Gorillas live in groups, and the number of members changes constantly.
+Orangutans, on the contrary, are loners, as a rule.
+They inhabit swampy and rain forests, they climb trees perfectly, they move from branch to branch somewhat slowly, but quite deftly.
+Their arms are very long - reaching all the way to their ankles.

 Speech

 Since ancient times, people have sought to establish contact with animals.
-Many scientists have dealt with the teaching of great apes speech.
-However, the work did not give the expected results.
-Primates can only make single sounds that bear little resemblance to words, and the vocabulary as a whole is very limited, especially in comparison with talking parrots.
-The fact is that narrow-nosed primates lack certain sound-forming elements in the organs corresponding to human ones in the oral cavity.
-This explains the inability of individuals to develop the skills of pronunciation of modulated sounds.
-The expression of their emotions is carried out by monkeys in different ways.
-So, for example, a call to pay attention to them - with the sound "uh", passionate desire is manifested by puffing, a threat or fear - by a piercing, sharp cry.
+Many scientists have studied the issues of teaching speech to great apes.
+However, the work did not produce the expected results.
+Primates can only produce isolated sounds that bear little resemblance to words, and their vocabulary in general is very limited, especially in comparison with talking parrots.
+The fact is that narrow-nosed primates lack certain sound-producing elements in the oral cavity in organs corresponding to humans.
+This is what explains the inability of individuals to develop skills in pronouncing modulated sounds.
+Monkeys express their emotions in different ways.
+So, for example, a call to pay attention to them is with the sound “uh”, passionate desire is manifested by panting, threat or fear is manifested by a piercing, sharp cry.
 One individual recognizes the mood of another, looks at the expression of emotions, adopting certain manifestations.
-To transmit any information, facial expressions, gestures, posture act as the main mechanisms.
-With this in mind, the researchers tried to start talking to the monkeys with the help that deaf people use.
-Young monkeys quickly learn signs.
-After a fairly short period, people got the opportunity to talk with animals.
+To convey any information, facial expressions, gestures, and posture are the main mechanisms.
+Taking this into account, the researchers tried to start talking to monkeys using the same method used by deaf and mute people.
+Young monkeys learn signs quite quickly.
+After enough short period people got the opportunity to talk with animals.

 Perception of beauty

-The researchers, not without pleasure, noted that the monkeys are very fond of drawing.
-In this case, the primates will act quite carefully.
+The researchers noted, not without pleasure, that monkeys love to draw.
+In this case, primates will act quite carefully.
 If you give a monkey paper, a brush and paints, then in the process of depicting something, he will try not to go beyond the edge of the sheet.
-In addition, animals quite skillfully divide the paper plane into several parts.
-Many scientists consider the paintings of primates to be strikingly dynamic, rhythmic, full of harmony both in color and in form.
+In addition, animals are quite skillful in dividing the plane of paper into several parts.
+Many scientists consider the paintings of primates to be strikingly dynamic, rhythmic, full of harmony in both color and form.
 More than once it was possible to show the work of animals at art exhibitions.
 Researchers of primate behavior note that monkeys have an aesthetic sense, although it manifests itself in a rudimentary form.
-For example, while observing animals living in the wild, they saw how individuals sat at the forest edge during sunset and watched in fascination.
+For example, watching animals living in the wild, they saw how individuals sat on the forest edge during sunset and watched in fascination.

 What else to read